poptip/twice/README.md

 * Back off linearly or exponentially depending on error type when reconnecting.
 * Respect Twitter's limits when adding users to a site stream.
 * Make sure users are added to site streams with an extra request.
-* If there is an HTTP error adding a user to a site stream, retries with exponential backoff.
+* If there is an error adding a user to a site stream, retries with exponential backoff.
 * Automatically manage a pool of site streams creating new streams as needed.
-* Convenient events emitted for various tweet types.
+* Convenient events emitted for various tweet types and stream status updates.
 * Uses a streaming JSON parser for faster less memory hogging processing.

 # Usage